Skip to content

 |-- HBuilder-Hello // uni-app offline packaging project

-|-- HBuilder-uniPluginDemo // uni-app plugin development main project (the project needed for this document)
+|-- HBuilder-uniPluginDemo // uni-app plugin development main project (project needed in this document)

 |-- UniPlugin-iOS

-|-- HBuilder-uniPluginDemo // uni-app plugin development main project (the project needed for this document)
+|-- HBuilder-uniPluginDemo // uni-app plugin development main project (project needed in this document)

 For more details, refer to iOS Plugin Development Environment Configuration.